robot-perception-group/AutonomousBlimpDRL/README.md

 Note: The default ROS version for the blimp simulator is melodic, you can switch to noetic branch.

 ## Configure software-in-the-loop firmware
-This step has 2 purposes:
-*  enable ROS control on the firmware
+This step enables ROS control on the firmware.
-*  start firmware without Librepilot GUI

 1. In the firts terminal starts the firmware
 ```